 The Resilient Materials 4 Life project is a great example of research being used to find solutions and improve ways of working.

-Professor Bob Lark, Professor of Civil Engineering at Cardiff University and Principal Investigator for the project, said:
+Professor Bob Lark, Professor Emeritus of Civil Engineering at Cardiff University and former Principal Investigator for the programme, said:

 This is a wonderful opportunity to build on the exciting findings of M4L to ensure that we address the full range of complex damage and response scenarios that are experienced by construction materials.